 9. Also don't worry if your nails get off of the dots a bit.
 Sometimes, I discovered that my dots were a little too close together to make stringing work, so I shifted.
 You can probably see a few dots in the photo below, but you cannot see them in the finished string art because they are all covered up by the yarn.

-10. Begin stringing the yarn by tying it to a nail.
+10. Begin stringing the yarn or heavy crochet thread by tying it to a nail.
 I always started and stopped in the outside ring, just to make it easy on myself.
 Tie the yarn like you're tying your shoes (this is called a square knot when you tie it twice together I think).
 Be sure to do it twice so that it doesn't come unraveled later.

 11. Now just string the yarn back and forth between the nails on the outside and the nails on the inside.
 Note that you can't just go one for one all the time, especially around the points of the star.
 You will sometimes have to wrap two outside nails around the same inside nail or two inside nails around the same outside nail.
 Just do your best to keep each section going together and not out of sync.